 Diverticula occur in weaker portions of the colonic wall where the vasa recta infiltrate the circular muscular layer.
 The vast majority of colonic diverticula are typically “false” diverticula, which are mucosa and submucosa herniating through a defect or weakness in the muscularis layer, covered externally only by serosa.
 True diverticula are much more uncommon (e.g., Meckel’s diverticulum) and involve outpouching of all layers of the intestinal wall (e.g., mucosa, muscularis, and serosa).

 A major predisposing factor for the formation of colonic diverticula is abnormal colonic motility (e.g., intestinal spasms or dyskinesis), resulting in exaggerated segmental muscle contractions, elevated intraluminal pressures, and separation of the colonic lumen into chambers.
 The increased incidence of diverticula in the sigmoid colon is explained by Laplace’s law, such that pressure is proportional to wall tension and inversely proportional to bowel radius.
-As the sigmoid colon is the segment of the colon with the smallest diameter, it is also the segment with the highest intraluminal pressures.
-Connective tissue disorders such as Marfan syndrome, Ehlers-Danlos syndrome, or autosomal dominant polycystic kidney disease may additionally predispose an individual to the formation of colonic diverticula as these diseases often involve structural changes (e.g., weakness) in the intestinal wall.
+As the sigmoid colon is the colon segment with the smallest diameter, it is also the segment with the highest intraluminal pressures.
+Connective tissue disorders such as Marfan syndrome, Ehlers-Danlos syndrome, or autosomal dominant polycystic kidney disease may also predispose an individual to colonic diverticula formation as these diseases often involve structural changes (e.g., weakness) in the intestinal wall.

 The mucosa of the diverticulum and the surrounding colon exhibit changes on histologic and tissue levels.
 Diverticular mucosa undergoes expansion of the lamina propria due to the accumulation of lymphoplasmacytic infiltrates.
 Histologic changes also include mucin depletion, the development of lymphoglandular complexes, and focal Paneth cell metaplasia.
 Acute inflammation is seen in the form of cryptitis and crypt abscesses.
 Hemorrhage may be seen in the diverticula and surrounding tissue.
 Scarring is evident in areas of resolved inflammation.
-In the mucosa surrounding the orifices of diverticula, we see additional changes which include pseudohypertrophy of the circular muscle leading to mucosal fold exaggeration, muscularization of the lamina propria, hyperplasia of the glands, and hemosiderin deposits which are seen in the submucosa.
+In the mucosa surrounding the orifices of diverticula, we see additional changes, including pseudohypertrophy of the circular muscle leading to mucosal fold exaggeration and muscularization of the lamina propria, hyperplasia of the glands, and hemosiderin deposits, which are seen in the submucosa.
 The features are usually indistinguishable from those of inflammatory bowel disease.

 Most individuals with diverticulosis do not have any symptoms, and the condition itself is not dangerous.
-Some patients, however, may experience unexplained abdominal pain or cramping, alterations in bowel habits, or notice blood in the stool.
+However, some patients may experience unexplained abdominal pain or cramping, alterations in bowel habits, or notice blood in the stool.
 Any bleeding associated with diverticulosis is painless.
 A diagnosis of diverticulosis is suspected when a patient presents with a history of painless rectal bleeding or unexplained abdominal pain or cramping, or alterations in bowel function.

 Acute diverticulitis (e.g., inflammation, infection, or perforation) is typically suspected when a patient presents with lower abdominal pain (particularly on the left side).
 Patients may additionally present with abdominal tenderness to palpation and an elevated white blood cell count (leukocytosis).
 An abdominal CT will help differentiate between complicated versus uncomplicated disease in this case.

 Colonoscopy in a prepped colon remains the best test to identify the source of bleeding if blood is present in the stool.
-If a colonoscopy is inconclusive like in the acute or severe bleeding, angiography, CTA, or radionuclide scanning may be considered to locate the source.
+If a colonoscopy is inconclusive, as with the acute or severe bleeding, angiography, CTA, or radionuclide scanning may be considered to locate the source.

-Treatment is typically aimed at reducing intestinal spasms, which may be achieved by increasing fiber and fluids in the diet.
+Treatment is typically aimed at reducing intestinal spasms, which is potentially achievable by increasing fiber and fluids in the diet.
 Greater intestinal bulk reduces the number of spasms, and as a result, decreases intestinal pressures.
 Studies found no positive or negative association between diverticular disease and consumption of nuts, grains, potassium, β-carotene, vitamin C, and magnesium.
 Data related to the association between diverticular disease and alcohol and red meat consumption is controversial.
 Most bleeding associated with diverticulosis is self-limiting and does not require intervention.
 In some cases, however, endoscopic, radiologic, or surgical intervention may be required to stop persistent bleeding ((e.g., injection, coagulation (cautery, argon plasma coagulator), or mechanical devices (clips, bands, loops)).
-In the case of recurrent bleeding, or if a source cannot be determined, surgery may be considered to remove portions of the affected intestine (e.g., colectomy).
+If a source cannot be determined in the case of recurrent bleeding, surgery may be considered to remove portions of the affected intestine (e.g., colectomy).
 Similarly, in the case of a giant diverticulum, with an increased risk of infection and rupture, surgery is more likely to be considered.

-Diverticulosis presents with bleeding per rectum, and most of the time, that’s the only presenting symptom.
+Diverticulosis presents with bleeding per rectum, and most of the time, that is the only presenting symptom.
 The differential diagnosis includes:

 Complicated diverticular disease is further classified using the Hinchey classification system, which is largely based on CT findings.

-The prevalence of diverticulosis is very high and while the disorder is asymptomatic, it can present with painless bleeding or progress into an inflammatory state.
-Because of the enormous healthcare costs in the management of complications of diverticulosis, the condition is managed by an interprofessional team.
+The prevalence of diverticulosis is very high, and while the disorder is asymptomatic, it can present with painless bleeding or progress into an inflammatory state.
+Because of the enormous healthcare costs in managing complications of diverticulosis, the condition is managed by an interprofessional team.

 A dietitian must be consulted to educate the patient on a high fiber diet.
-The pharmacist should educate the patient on avoidance of medications that cause constipation.
-The nurse should educate the patient on avoidance of smoking, drinking ample water and become more physically active; all of which lead to less constipation.
+The pharmacist should educate the patient on the avoidance of medications that cause constipation.
+The nurse should educate the patient on avoiding smoking, drinking ample water, and becoming more physically active, all of which lead to less constipation.
 The clinician should educate the patient on the potential complications of diverticulosis and the associated healthcare costs.
 Once a patient has been diagnosed with diverticulosis, the patient should be seen by the interprofessional team to ensure that the patient has acquired sufficient knowledge in preventing complications.

 |||Kosmadakis G,Albaret J,da Costa Correia E,Somda F,Aguilera D, Gastrointestinal Disorders in Peritoneal Dialysis Patients.
 American journal of nephrology.
 2018 Oct 19 [PubMed PMID: 30343294]|